 #10 You're Concerned Social Security Will Disappear

-Yes, if Social Security went completely kaput, you would be better off getting whatever you could from it before it does so.
+Yes, if Social Security went completely kaput, you would be better off getting whatever you could from it before it does.
 But let's consider the likelihood of that happening so you can understand why this is a non-concern.
-If no changes are made to Social Security, the Social Security Trust Fund will run out of money at some point in the next 15 years or so.
+If no changes are made to Social Security, the Social Security Trust Fund will run out of money at some point in the next decade or so.
 What does that mean?
 Does that mean Social Security benefits go away completely?
 No. That means they'll be cut to about 77% of what they are supposed to be.
 Seventy-seven percent of a higher amount is better than 77% of a lower amount.
-So, delaying still works out better.
+Delaying still works out better.

 Besides, I want you to point out to me the 51 US senators who are going to abolish Social Security.
 Go ahead.
 Name them.
 That's what I thought.
 Maybe you can come up with a handful.
 But that's it.
 It's an incredibly popular program.
 It should be.
 It always has been.
 Go back to 1935 when it was created.
 What was the vote total in the Senate?
 Sixty of 69 Democrats voted for it, and only one voted against it; 16 of 25 Republicans voted for it, and only five voted against it.
 Over 90% of representatives in the House voted for it, too.
 Those are veto-proof majorities.